petification/Diary/content/posts/HaeramKim2022-01-08/index.md

 tags:
 - "HaeramKim"
 ---
+> NOTE: this notes are from “Build Your Own IoT Platform” by Anand Tamboli.
+And I can’t speak english very well, so some sentences or word might be inappropriate and might have some misunderstandings.

 ## Reason for doing this
 * There are several reasons for making your own IoT platform